sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 In order to be able to generate random data for a model, it is useful to have a way to randomly sample items from a probability distribution.
 Therefore, you should implement a `sample` method on each discrete distribution class.

 It is important that your `sample` method not simply pick an item uniformally; it should choose items with frequencies determined by the distribution.
-For example, if the training data contained 10 labels, 6 of which were "Yes" and 4 "No", then a `ProbabilityDistribution` trained on that data might work like this:
+For example, if the training data described above was used, then we might get results similar to this work like this:

 {% highlight scala %}
 import dhg.util.CollectionUtil._
-import nlp.a1.ProbabilityDistribution
-val pd = new ProbabilityDistribution[String](...something...)
+Vector.fill(1000)(pd.sample).counts
-Vector.fill(1000)(pd.sample).counts  // Map(No -> 393, Yes -> 607)
+// Map(No -> 393, Yes -> 607)
+Vector.fill(1000)(cpd.sample("Yes")).counts
+// Map(goodbye -> 296, hello -> 704)
+Vector.fill(1000)(cpd.sample("No")).counts
+// Map(goodbye -> 597, hello -> 403)
 {% endhighlight %}

 The conditional version works similarly, but requires a parameter for the conditioning item.

-*Note:* If you sample 1000 items, you are unlikely to get *exactly* 600 "Yes" since the sampling is, after all, random.
+*Note:* You are unlikely to get *exactly* these numbers since the sampling is, after all, random.

 Sampling from a probability distribution can easily be accomplished with the following algorithm: